 Trees on a shared property line can be tricky to figure out who owns what and who is responsible.

-A tree on a property line has shared ownership and responsibility for both neighbours depending on what is being done to the tree.
+A tree on a property line has shared ownership and responsibility for both neighbors depending on what is being done to the tree.

-If you want to prune your side, it’s your responsibility, the same goes for your neighbour with trimming their side.
+If you want to prune your side, it’s your responsibility, the same goes for your neighbor with trimming their side.